obogo/passport-google-oauth-v2/README.md

-# Passport-Google-OAuth
+# Passport-Google-OAuth2

-[Passport](http://passportjs.org/) strategies for authenticating with [Google](http://www.google.com/)
+> This is a fork was created because the current repository was not being maintained and would not work properly with Google OAuth2.

-using OAuth 1.0a and OAuth 2.0.
+[Passport](http://passportjs.org/) strategies for authenticating with OAuth 2.0.

 This module lets you authenticate using Google in your Node.js applications.
 By plugging into Passport, Google authentication can be easily and